 The flywheel is shown all cleaned up and ready for the clutch.

-The pressure plate needs to go on the correct way.
+The clutch needs to go on the correct way.
 Most of them will have writing on one side telling you which direction is which, like “transmission side”, etc. You can also go based on which side has the springs more prominent.
 Be sure not to mix this around, though!
 It is possible to install backwards, and of course your car won’t shift correctly.

 The transmission is now about ready to go back in.
 You should add a few dabs of grease anywhere metal will ride on metal.
 This includes spreading some along the input shaft and the notch on the clutch fork.
 If you have a Haynes manual, it has a good graphic on where to apply grease.